SenorKarlos/mbtiles/README.md

 This is the whole planet, ~72GB download, conveniently named for use with a default [SwiftTileServer](https://github.com/123FLO321/SwiftTileserverCache) install.

+Not active myself anymore, but will accept submissions to upload to the server.
+Follow the planet directions on the PlanetTiler mentioned in credits.

 Last run date:

 2023/12/01 - https://mbtiles.top/planet/Combined.mbtiles